Probing Semantic Alignment, Lexical Invariance, and Syntactic Influence in LLM Metaphor Processing: Ethics Statement

 \section{Ethics Statement}

-This research is conducted on two public datasets Fig-QA \cite{liu-etal-2022-testing} and MUNCH \cite{tong-etal-2024-metaphor}.
-The corpora have solely been deployed in the probing experiments on LLMs.
+This work uses two publicly available datasets: Fig-QA \cite{liu-etal-2022-testing} and MUNCH \cite{tong-etal-2024-metaphor}.
+These datasets are used solely for probing experiments on LLMs.
 The experiments strictly excluded any materials associated with personal identifiers or sensitive data categories.